SLS-BRD: A system-level approach to seeking generalised feedback Nash equilibria: Introduction

 The paper is organised as follows: Section \ref{sec: Preliminaries} overviews the classes of (generalised) static and dynamic games, and the best-response dynamics algorithm.
-In Section \ref{sec: BRD_via_SLS}, we provide a system level parametrisation for linear-stochastic games, then design a best-response dynamics for GFNE seeking.
-Finally, Section \ref{sec: Examples} illustrates this learning dynamics in simulated examples, and Section \ref{sec: Concluding_Remarks} provides some concluding remarks.
-Towards a concise presentation, only some essential theorems are proved in the main text: The remaining are in the Appendix.
+In Section \ref{sec: BRD_via_SLS}, we provide a system level parametrisation for linear-quadratic games, then design a best-response dynamics for GFNE seeking.
+Finally, Section \ref{sec: Examples} illustrates this approach in exemplary problems and Section \ref{sec: Concluding_Remarks} provides concluding remarks.
+Towards a concise presentation, only essential results are given in the main text: We refer to the Supplementary Material for remaining details.